vvvv/The-Gray-Book/reference/getting-started/cc/introduction-for-creative-coders.md

 ### Vast, modular, open-source library of nodes
 Browse the [Library](../../libraries/overview.md) section to get an overview of the availability of a vast range of different libraries for vvvv, most of which are open-source (some not yet, but only for organisational reasons).
 Apart from the [VL.CoreLib](../../libraries/corelib.md) the 3 biggest to date are:
-- VL.Stride: for 3d rendering, shader programming, VR,...
+- VL.Stride: for 3d rendering, shader programming, VR,... based on [Stride](http://stride3d.net)
-- VL.Skia: for 2d rendering, vector graphics export
+- VL.Skia: for 2d rendering, vector graphics export,... based on [Skia](https://skia.org)
-- VL.OpenCV: for computer vision
+- VL.OpenCV: for computer vision,... based on [OpenCV](http://opencv.org)

 ### Export windows applications
 Any program you build with vvvv can be [exported](../../hde/exporting.md) as a proper windows application.
 Other platforms are planned.
 The commercial developer license includes unlimited exports.